ychen306/pldi22-ae/README.md

 python3 get-polybench-speedup.py polybench-llvm.csv polybench-vegen.csv
 ```

-Do the following if you want to rerun the benchmarks.
+Do the following if you want to rerun the benchmarks, which should take about 15 minutes.
 ```bash
 cd /
 python3 run-polybench.py polybench-vegen polybench-vegen.csv